 12.4.
-Annual reports
+Annual Reports

-Annual reports (both long and short) of the Company will be published within four months of each annual accounting period and half yearly reports (both long and short) will be published within two months of each interim accounting period.
-Shareholders will be sent the report for the Sub-funds upon publication (which will be in advance of the regulatory due dates noted above).
+Annual reports of the Company will be published within four months of each annual accounting period and half yearly reports will be published within two months of each interim accounting period.
+Reports will be available upon request free of charge.